byu-oit/terraform-aws-bastion/README.md

 * A Security Group allowing SSH on port 22 from campus
 * A keypair using the public key input variable (granting access to the EC2 instance)
+* A Route53 entry to alias the bastion public or private ip address